alexkuang0/blog/content/posts/cf-pages-hugo/index.md

 This is my new favorite combo -- also how this website is built upon.
 I am using [Hugo][hugo] and [PaperMod][papermod] (a Hugo theme) on [Cloudflare Pages][cf-pages].

-**Hugo** is a static site generator written in Go, so it runs much faster than SSGs written in scripting languages like Jekyll and Hexo. **Cloudflare Pages** is a new alternative to [GitHub Pages][gh-pages], where we can take adavantages of Cloudflare's global CDN and integrations with other Cloudflare services.
+**Hugo** is a static site generator written in Go, so it runs much faster than SSGs written in scripting languages like Jekyll and Hexo. **Cloudflare Pages** is a new alternative to [GitHub Pages][gh-pages], where we can take advantages of Cloudflare's global CDN and integrations with other Cloudflare services.
 It is easy, works great and I wanna share it with you.

 ## Set up Hugo and PaperMod

 First, create an **empty** repo in your GitHub or GitLab account.

 Below is a script with step-by-step explanations I compiled from the Hugo [Quick Start][quick-start] and PaperMod [installation][install-papermod] guide.
-Beware to replace the placeholders in the angle brackets (i.e. `<site-name>`).
+Beware of the placeholders in the angle brackets (i.e., `<site-name>`).

 ```sh
 # Install Hugo with Homebrew